sttlchen/sttlchen.github.io/_pages/about.md

 ======
 I am a senior Mathematics and Statistics student at UW-Madison with an anticipated graduation in Fall 2024.
 My research interest is Applied Mathematics with statistical theories.
 I am seeking research experience in the field for Spring 2025.

 I am applying to Applied Mathematics and Statistics graduate programs for Fall 2025.
-You can contact me through tchen433@wisc.edu.
+You can contact me through <a href="mailto:tchen433@wisc.edu">tchen433@wisc.edu</a>.